janpauldahlke/react-ts-boilerplate-2018/README.md

 Import the ErrorDuck inside the Ducks that you want the Errors to be catched. dispatch them in the thunk-part in the `.catch((err) => {})`

+### Store

+Use the folder `src/store` to configure the store of redux according to your needs.
+There is also the possibilty to subscribe parts of the store to your localStorage.

 ### Services